cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 These properties are expressed in terms of consistency of the information, configuration and behaviour across nodes in the network.

-> TODO: Define "for the first time" here: receveived from RPC, peer, or `Update`
+> TODO: Define "for the first time" here: received from RPC, peer, or `Update`
-> (try to define it an as modular a way as possible)
+> (try to define it in as modular a way as possible)

 :parking: _Property_ **Consistent transaction classes**: For any transaction `tx`, and any two correct nodes $p$ and $q$ that receive `tx` *for the first time*,